thalescr/passport-express-auth-app/README.md

 To run this app, you must have MongoDB installed and configured.

-After cloning the repository, put this `SESSION_SECRET = secret` in a file named '.env' in your working directory.

-Then, run the following commands:
+After cloning the repository, put this `SESSION_SECRET = secret` in a file named '.env' in your working directory and then, run the following commands:

 ```
 npm install